 Restricted Stock Awards - The Compensation Committee may grant restricted stock awards under the Amended Equity Plan either in the form of a restricted stock purchase right, giving a participant an immediate right to purchase common stock, or in the form of a restricted stock bonus, in which stock is issued in consideration for services to the Company rendered by the participant.
 The Compensation Committee determines the purchase price payable under restricted stock purchase awards, which may be less than the then current fair market value of our common stock.
 Restricted stock awards may be subject to vesting conditions based on such service or performance criteria as the Compensation Committee specifies, including the attainment of one or more performance goals similar to those described below in connection with performance awards.
 Shares acquired pursuant to a restricted stock award may not be transferred by the participant until vested.
-Unless otherwise provided by the Compensation Committee, (i) a participant will forfeit any shares of restricted stock acquired from a restricted stock bonus as to which the vesting restrictions have not lapsed prior to the participant, any restricted stock acquired by the participant pursuant to a restricted stock purchase right as to which the vesting restrictions have not lapsed prior to the participant's termination of service.
-Unless otherwise determined by the Compensation Committee, participants holding restricted stock will have the right to vote the shares and to receive any dividends paid, except that dividends may not be paid until the applicable restricted stock vests.
+Unless otherwise provided by the Compensation Committee, (i) a participant will forfeit any shares of restricted stock acquired from a restricted stock bonus as to which the vesting restrictions have not lapsed prior to the participant's termination of service and (ii) the Company will have the right to repurchase from the participant, for the purchase price paid by the participant, any restricted stock acquired by the participant pursuant to a restricted stock purchase right as to which the vesting restrictions have not lapsed prior to the participant's termination of service.
+Unless otherwise determined by the Compensation Committee, participant pursuant to a restricted stock purchase right as to which the vesting restricted stock will have the right to vote the shares and to receive any dividends paid, except that dividends may not be paid until the applicable restricted stock vests.